What Happens After You Leave the Hospital?

 Skilled Nursing Home Care

 This is a less acute level of care.
 It is available for patients requiring some skilled medical services (physical therapy, speech therapy, occupational therapy, IV therapy, wound care, etc.) that cannot be given at home.
+More than one post-acute care provider may be available to serve your needs as prescribed by your physician.
+Deaconess encourages patients and families to be actively involved in decision making about their continuing health care needs.

 Intermediate Nursing Home Care